 Dollar also served on the 16th Circuit Bar Ethics Committee.
 This panel reviews complaints brought against other lawyers to determine whether probable cause exists that ethical violations have occurred.
 The commission serves with the approval of the Supreme Court of Missouri.
 He was elected by his peers in the Jackson County, Missouri Bar to the Judicial Nominating Commission, responsible for interviewing and recommending to the Missouri Governor a panel of three attorneys to fill the vacant judicial seats.

 Dollar is on the executive committee of the Missouri Association of Trial Attorneys (MATA), an organization devoted to protecting the rights of victims and our civil justice system.
 He was outspoken in his opposition to tort reform and testified often before the legislature against such measures.
-He was president of MATA in 2012-2013.
+In 2018, Dollar was awarded the prestigious, Thomas G. Strong Trial Attorney Award.
+Finally, he was president of MATA in 2012-2013.

 Dollar’s tireless advocacy of nursing home residents earned him an appearance on the ABC news program 20/20, as a spokesperson for nursing home abuse victims.
 He has fought for years to upgrade the conditions of nursing homes and improve the treatment of the elderly residents.